RebeccaKessler/Machine_Learning/README.md

 Similarly as for the Logistic Regression, we started with a K-Neighbors Classifier without specifying any parameter.
 After training the model on 80% of the training data, and testing it on 20% of the data, we got an accuracy of 31.9%.
 The precision, recall and F1 scores were lower than for the logistic regression model.

+By examining the scores for the individual classes, we observed that sentences in the A1 class are correctly predicted with an accuracy of around 85%, which is significantly higher than the prediction accuracy for the other classes, lower than 25%.

+To improve the KNN model's class prediction accuracy, we employed multiple loops to iterate over the model parameters and identify which are the optimal ones.
+The parameters we considered are the following:

+- **N Neighbors** : This parameter specifies the number of neighbors to use to make predictions.
+A larger number of neighbors makes the model less sensitive to noise in the data, but renders it more computationally resource-intensive.
+- **P values** : When p=1, it corresponds to the Manhattan distance (L1 norm: distance calculated as the sum of the absolute differences of the coordinates), when p=2, it corresponds to the Euclidian distance (L2 norm: distance calculated as the square root of the sum of the squared differences of the coordinates).
+Euclidean distance is more sensitive to differences in magnitude, while Manhattan distance is more robust to outliers.
+- **Weights** : This parameter specifies how to weight the contributions of the neighbors when making a prediction.
+When it's set to uniform, all neighbors are equally weighted, when it's set to distance, weights are inversely proportional to the distance, meaning that closer neighbors have a greater influence on the prediction.

+We found that the best parameters are k=1 (1 neighbor), p=2 (Euclidian distance), and weight = distance.
+When training the model with these parameters on 80% of the data, and testing it on 20% of the data, we get an accuracy of 37.9%.
+We can consider it a great improvement.

+Finally, to go a step further, we used GridSearchCV for hyperparameter tuning to identify the optimal model parameters.
+Not much differed from our previous approach using loops.
+We retained the same parameters for the p value and the weights in the parameter grid.
+The only change was allowing the number of neighbors to range from 1 to 10, to evaluate if this would enhance accuracy.

+Unfortunately, this approach did not yield higher accuracy.
+In fact, it suggested different parameters, resulting in a lower accuracy of ADD THE ACCURACY, compared to the previous 37.9%.
+It is possible for hyperparameter tuning to fail in identifying the optimal parameters.
+Thus, it was beneficial to search for the best parameters using the loops.

+As a final step, we retrained the KNN classifier on the full training dataset with the best parameters mentioned previously, and tested it on the unlabelled test data.
+We obtain an accuracy of 33.8%.

 **Decision Tree**

 A decision tree recursively splits the dataset into subsets based on the value of attributes.
 It's a tree-like structure where each internal node represents a feature, each branch represents a decision rule, and each leaf node represents the outcome or class label.

+Once again, we started by using a Decision Tree Classifier without specifying any parameter.
+We trained the model on 80% of the training data and tested it on 20% of training data.
+We get an accuracy of 29.9%.
+The precision, recall and F1 scores are all around 29%, meaning that the model performance is balanced despite being poor.
+Similarly to the two previous models, the individual accuracy of the A1 class is higher compared to the accuracy of the other classes, altough the difference is minor this time.
+In fact, the A1 class accuracy is 55.4%, while for the other classes it ranges between 20-27%.

+WHAT CAUSES THIS DIFFERENCE ???

+Like for the KNN classifier, we looped over some model parameters to find the optimal parameters.
+These are the parameters we considered:

+- **Criterion** : This parameter specifies which function to use to measure the quality of a split, it determines how the decision tree evaluates the potential splits at each node.
+If it's equal to Gini, it uses the Gini impurity to measure the quality of a split.
+If it's equal to Entropy, it uses the information gain based on entropy to measure it.
+- **Max depth** : This parameter specifies the maximum depth of the tree, in other words, how many times the tree will split.
+Increasing the depth allows the tree to learn more in the data but also increases the risk of overfitting.

+After looping over these model parameters, we found that the highest accuracy of 29.6% was obtained with the model parameters Criterion: entropy and Max depth: 5.
+However, this accuracy of 29.6% is lower than the initially obtained one, namely, 29.9%.

+Once again, in order to find parameters yielding the highest accuracy, we used GridSearchCV to perform hyperparameter tuning.
+In the parameter grid, we retained the same parameters as for the loops, and additionally we allowed the max depth to range from 1 to 10.
+This time, the best parameters seemed to be Criterion: entropy and Max depth: 9.
+However, surprisingly, the accuracy obtained with these parameters is 29.6%.
+The same as with the previous best parameters and still lower than the initial one (29.9%).

+Finally, we retrained the model on the full training dataset without specifying any parameter, then tested it on the unlabelled test data.
+We obtain an accuracy of 27.3%.

+RETEST ON KAGGLE + SAY WHY IT'S LOWER !!!

 **Random Forest**